The Avengers (2012 film): Post-production

-Scanline VFX completed the reveal shots of the Helicarrier, from the moment Black Widow and Captain America arrive on the carrier deck to the point where it lifts off.
-Evil Eye Pictures composited digital backgrounds into shots filmed against a greenscreen for scenes taking place inside the Helicarrier.
-Colin Strause of Hydraulx said, "We did the opening ten minutes of the movie, other than the opening set-up in space" including Loki's arrival on Earth and subsequent escape from the S.H.I.E.L.D. base.
-Luma Pictures worked on shots featuring the Helicarrier's bridge and incorporated the graphic monitor displays that were developed by Cantina Creative.
-Fuel VFX completed shots taking place in and around Tony Stark's penthouse at Stark Tower.
-Digital Domain created the asteroid environment, where Loki encounters The Other.
-Method Design in Los Angeles created the film's closing credits.
-Steve Viola, creative director at Method Design, said, "This piece was a two-minute, self-contained main on end sequence created entirely in CG.
-For each of the shots in the sequence, we designed, modeled, textured, and lit all of the environments and many of the foreground objects.
-We received assets from Marvel to include in the piece, then heavily re-modeled and re-surfaced them to create a post-battle macro sequence.
-We also designed a custom typeface for the Main Title of The Avengers as well as 30 credits set in-scene."
+Scanline VFX handled the reveal shots of the Helicarrier, from Black Widow and Captain America's arrival on the carrier deck to its lift-off.
+Evil Eye Pictures integrated digital backgrounds into greenscreen footage for scenes set inside the Helicarrier.
+Colin Strause from Hydraulx mentioned their contribution, stating, "We did the opening ten minutes of the movie, other than the opening set-up in space", covering Loki's arrival on Earth and his subsequent escape from the S.H.I.E.L.D. base.
+Luma Pictures focused on the Helicarrier's bridge shots and integrated the graphic monitor displays developed by Cantina Creative.
+Fuel VFX handled shots in and around Tony Stark's penthouse at Stark Tower.
+Digital Domain crafted the asteroid environment where Loki encounters The Other.
+Method Design, based in Los Angeles, was responsible for the film's closing credits.
+Steve Viola, creative director at Method Design, described it as "a two-minute, self-contained main on end sequence created entirely in CG".
+He explained that they designed, modeled, textured, and lit all environments and many foreground objects for each shot.
+Assets from Marvel were modified extensively to create a post-battle macro sequence.
+Method Design also crafted a custom typeface for the main title of The Avengers as well as 30 in-scene credits.